sb-ai-lab/HypEx/docs/pages/Installation.rst

 Basic
 -----

-You can install library `LightAutoML` from PyPI.
+You can install library `HypEx` from PyPI.

 .. code-block:: bash

-    pip install lightautoml
+    pip install hypex

 Development